tarantool/tarantool/doc/sphinx/book/box/index.rst

 .. _table: http://www.lua.org/pil/2.5.html
 .. _userdata: http://www.lua.org/pil/28.1.html

-In Lua a "number" is double-precision floating-point;
-however, for database storage Tarantool uses MsgPack rules, and MsgPack allows for both integer and floating-point values.
+In Lua a "number" is double-precision floating-point, but Tarantool allows both integer and floating-point values.
-So Tarantool will store a number as a float if the value contains a decimal point, and otherwise will store as an integer.
+Tarantool will try to store a number as floating-point if the value contains a decimal point or is very large (greater than 100 quadrillion = 1e14), otherwise Tarantool will store it as an integer.
-Tarantool can store signed numbers, but not in indexed fields -- when a field has a 'NUM' index, the values must be unsigned 64-bit integers.
-Large numbers can be entered with exponential notation, for example 9e99.
-Large integers greater than 100,000,000,000,000 (1e14) should be entered with the :func:`tonumber64 <tonumber64>` function.
+To ensure that even very large numbers will be treated as integers, use the :func:`tonumber64 <tonumber64>` function, or the LL (Long Long) suffix, or the ULL (Unsigned Long Long) suffix.
+Here are examples of numbers using regular notation, exponential notation, the ULL suffix, and the tonumber64 function:
+-55,  -2.7e+20, 100000000000000ULL, tonumber64('18446744073709551615').

+For database storage Tarantool uses MsgPack rules.
 Storage is variable-length, so the smallest number requires only one byte but the largest number requires nine bytes.
+When a field has a 'NUM' index, all values must be unsigned integers between 0 and 18,446,744,073,709,551,615.

 A "string" is a variable-length sequence of bytes, usually represented with alphanumeric characters inside single quotes.